3vot/clay/readme.md

 $ 3vot server

-If you are running on nitrous.io, find out your preview domain and use the --domain option For example: 3vot server --domain highgarden-nodejs-72443.use1.nitrousbox.com
+If you are running on nitrous.io, find out your preview domain and add it as an option.
+Else leave blank and hit enter

 This will start a development server, just point your browser to http://localhost:3000/3vot/hello-world

 Step 5:
 Make change to your app